Forever Winter: Production

-Swift wrote "Forever Winter" with Mark Foster and produced it with Jack Antonoff, who programmed the track and recorded it with Laura Sisk at Conway Recording Studios in Los Angeles, Electric Lady Studios in New York City, and Rough Customer Studio in Brooklyn.
-Christopher Rowe recorded Swift's vocals at Kitty Committee Studio in Belfast, Northern Ireland.
-Jon Sher, John Rooney, Lauren Marquez worked as assistant recording engineers.
-Foster additionally provided background vocals, while Antonoff played drums, guitars, keyboards, percussion, bass, and Mellotron.
+Swift wrote "Forever Winter" with Mark Foster, the lead singer of the band Foster the People.
+He revealed that he had written a song with Swift a few months before Reds release in 2012: "We kind of just went into it casually, like let's just jam and just have fun, and something really cool came out of it."
+Swift produced the track with Jack Antonoff, who recorded it with Laura Sisk at Conway Recording Studios in Los Angeles, Electric Lady Studios in New York City, and Rough Customer Studio in Brooklyn.
+Christopher Rowe recorded Swift's vocals at Kitty Committee Studio in Belfast.
+Foster additionally provided background vocals, while Antonoff played drums, guitars, keyboards, bass, percussion, and Mellotron.

 The track was mixed by Serban Ghenea at MixStar Studios in Virginia Beach, Virginia; mastered by Randy Merrill at Sterling Sound Studios in Edgewater, New Jersey; and engineered for mix by Bryce Bordone.
 It was engineered by Antonoff, Sisk, Rooney, Evan Smith, Mikey Freedom Hart, David Hart, Sean Hutchinson, Michael Riddleberger, and Cole Kamen-Green.
 Musicians who played instruments include Mikey Freedom Hart (electric guitar, bass, Juno, M1, pedal steel guitar); Smith (saxophone, flute); Kamen-Green (trumpet, mellophone); Hutchinson (drums, percussion); and Riddleberger (percussion).

-"Forever Winter" is four minutes and twenty-three seconds long.
-It is a power pop song opening with an energetic brass that evokes the music of the Salvation Army church, according to The Independents Helen Brown.
-The song then transitions into the refrain that features an upbeat arrangement and Swift's dynamic vocals, incorporating horns, flutes, and guitars.

-The lyrics find Swift trying to help a friend through his mental health challenges and suicidal tendencies.
-She worries that his thoughts may be leaning towards suicide ("Live my life scared to death he'll decide to leave instead"), although his thoughts during their phone calls sound less suicidal than they truly are.
-She tells him how much he matters to her ("I'd fall to pieces on the floor/ If you weren't around") and that she will always support him ("I'll be summer sun for you forever/ Forever winter if you go").
-Some music journalists found "Forever Winter" similar to Swift's single "Renegade" (2021).